Chetan496/certified-gcp-cloud-engineer/02-essential-infrastructure/iam.md

 - Root node of the IAM hierarchy
 - Organization roles:
     - Organization Admin: control over all cloud resources, useful for auditing
-    - Project creator: controls project creation, control over who can create projects
+    - Project creator: controls project creation, control over who can create projects.
+Project creator can also delete all resources in a project
 - Organization resource is closely associated with G Suite or Cloud Identity account
 - When an user with a G Suite or Cloud Identity account creates GCP project an organization resource is automatically provisioned to them
 - Workspace or Cloud Identity super administrator responsibilities are: